 About Peru Travel

-Amazon Jungle: This is one of the most biologically diverse locations in the world.
-Wildlife is abundant such as jacanas, macaws, howlers and squirrel monkeys, primates and sloths.
-River trips explore the confluence of the Ucayali and Maranon Rivers, and the point where the Amazon River takes its name.
-Riverbank settlements offer the chance to engage with indigenous people.
-Daily activities vary due to season or prevailing conditions each day, but the list of options includes birding watching treks, boat journeys, swimming, fishing and canopy tours.
-Another option is to explore Amazonia from a jungle lodge.
-Guests set their own pace whether that is a siesta, a guided walk, or a nighttime view of the Southern Hemisphere sky.
+Amazon Jungle: The Amazon rainforest is one of the most biologically diverse locations left in the world.
+Traveling along the Amazon and its main tributaries is an amazing adventure.
+Cruise options include four, five and eight days.
+Wildlife is abundant, including herons, jacanas, macaws, howler and squirrel monkeys, primates, and sloths.
+River trips explore the confluence of the Ucayali and Maranon Rivers, and the point where the Amazon River takes its name, 3,862 kilometers/2,400 miles from the Atlantic.
+Riverbank settlements offer the chance to get acquainted with indigenous people.
+Daily activities may vary due to season or prevailing conditions for each day, but the list of options includes birding watching treks, boat journeys, swimming, fishing, walking on hanging bridges in the treetops or paddling traditional canoes.
+Another option is to explore Amazonia from a jungle lodge in the depths of the wilderness.
+Guests set their own pace – be that a siesta in a hammock, a guided botanical walk, or a nighttime stroll to see caiman and the Southern Hemisphere stars.

-Cusco & Urubamba (Sacred) Valley: At about 3,353 meters/11,000 feet, Cusco basks in the bright, cool high-altitude sunlight.
-It is brimming with Incan and Spanish treasures, cobblestone streets, lovely plazas and small shops offering everything from upscale clothing to traditional crafts.
-It has fine hotels and restaurants.
-Urubamba Valley is home to outstanding archaeological remains.
+Cusco and Urubamba (Sacred) Valley: At nearly 3,353 meters/11,000 feet, Cuscobasks in bright, cool high-altitude sunlight.
+It is masterfully laid out and brimming with Incan and Spanish treasures, cobblestone streets, lovely plazas and small shops offering everything from upscale clothing to traditional crafts.
+It has fine hotels and excellent restaurants.
+Urubamba Valley is fed by several rivers that course down through adjoining valleys and gorges.
+The valley contains outstanding archaeological remains and small villages.
 It was one of the Incan empire’s primary points for producing maize.
-Many descendants of the Inca carry on the traditions of their ancestors.
-Pisaq Indian Market is open daily, but the best day to visit is Sunday when locals go to market.
-The village of Chinchero is home to artists skilled at back-strap weaving, a technique handed down through generations.
+Many descendants of the Inca in the area continue to carry on the traditions of their ancestors.
+The popular Pisaq Indian Market is open daily, but the best day to visit is Sunday when locals go to market.
+The village of Chinchero is home to local artists skilled at back-strap weaving, a technique handed down through generations.
 Some designs date back two millennia.
-Willoq is an Andean community also known for unique textile designs produced by women and girls.
-Ollantaytambo has Incan fortress ruins.
-The Moray Incan terraces were perhaps an agricultural experiment station.
+Willoq is another small Andean community known for the unique textile designs produced by the women and girls of the village.
+Ollantaytambo features Incan fortress ruins.
+The Incan agricultural terraces at Moray are about 50 kilometers/31 miles northwest of Cuzco on a high plateau at about 3,500 meters/11,500 feet.
+This archaeological site might have been used by the Inca to study the effects of different climatic conditions on crops.
+In other words, Moray was perhaps an Inca agricultural experiment station, and, as with many other Inca sites, it also has a sophisticated irrigation system.

 Inca Trail: The six-day trek along the mythic Inca Trail travels the Piscacucho/Huayllabamba route along some of the very same trails used by ancient Incas.
 This high-altitude hike crosses rivers, cloud forest, valleys and mountain passes as high as Warmiwañusqa Pass at 4,199 meters/13,776 feet.
 The final section of the trail is a stunningly beautiful traverse leading to the Sun Gate, which overlooks the citadel of Machu Picchu.
 Hiking the Inca trail has become a grand challenge, but its high altitude requires walkers to be in good physical condition.